BLOG/

 Treatment methods for skin and mucosal side effects

-• Do not have elective eye surgery while taking isotretinoin or within 6 months after taking it.
+- Do not have elective eye surgery while taking isotretinoin or within 6 months of consumption.

-• Do not undergo mechanical dermabrasion or laser treatments (such as CO2 laser resurfacing) while using isotretinoin or for 6 months after.
+- Do not undergo mechanical dermabrasion or laser treatments (such as CO2 laser resurfacing) while taking isotretinoin or within 6 months after treatment cessation.

 Relevance between isotretinoin and mood effects

 The effect of isotretinoin on mood is a very controversial issue.
-Most acne patients’ mood improves as their acne improves.
-Isotretinoin rarely causes depression and low mood.
-If the emotional problems are caused by isotretinoin, the depression will be relieved after stopping the medication, but the depression will reappear after the medication is restarted.
+Most acne patients’ mood improves together with their acne.
+Isotretinoin rarely causes depression or low mood.
+If the emotional problems are caused by isotretinoin, the depression will be relieved after stopping the medication, but it will reappear as long as the medication is resumed.
 Oftentimes, acne itself can be a source of pain, anxiety and depression.
 In rare cases, suicidal ideation may occur during isotretinoin treatment, but it is difficult to determine whether these mood changes are caused by acne, scars, medications, or something else.

-The largest meta-analysis examined data from 1.6 million people and found that the 1-year absolute risks of suicide, suicidal ideation, completed suicide, and self-harm were all less than 0.5%, and that of depression was 3.8%, all lower than the general adolescent population, showing that isotretinoin A The relative risk of psychiatric disorders was not increased in acid users.
-Within 2-4 years of taking isotretinoin, the incidence of psychiatric disorders was lower than in people who did not take isotretinoin.
+The largest meta-analysis examining data 1.6 million people found that the 1-year absolute risks of suicide, suicidal ideation, completed suicide, and self-harm were all less than 0.5%, and that of depression was 3.8%, all lower than the general adolescent population.
+It showed that the relative risk of psychiatric disorders was not increased in users of isotretinoin.
+Within 2-4 years of taking isotretinoin, the incidence of psychiatric disorders was lower than in people who did not take the drug.
 People who take isotretinoin and have a history of depression have a slightly increased risk of developing depression.
-Patients and their families should still pay attention.
+Despite all these, patients and their families should keep an eye on these issues.

 Treatment Follow-up

 Isotretinoin should not be taken during pregnancy because the risk of serious congenital malformations in the baby is very high.
-Caution is needed during breastfeeding as isotretinoin passes into breast milk and may affect the baby.
+Caution is needed during breastfeeding as isotretinoin passes into breast milk and may affect the baby in an undesirable way.

 Effects of taking isotretinoin on pregnant women

-If the fetus is exposed to isotretinoin in the first half of pregnancy, it may cause spontaneous abortion or malformation.
+If the fetus is exposed to isotretinoin in the first half of pregnancy, it may cause spontaneous miscarriage or organ malformation.

 Men do not need to take contraceptive measures

-Isotretinoin has no effect on sperm or male fertility, and there is no evidence that the child born will have defects.
+Isotretinoin has no effect on sperm or male fertility.
+There is no scientific evidence that the child born from father taking isotretinoin will have birth defects.

 Can I use isotretinoin again if acne recurs?

 At least 50% of acne patients will achieve lasting relief after taking a sufficient course of isotretinoin.
-Some patients may experience a recurrence of acne within a few months to a few years after stopping the medication.
-These patients can then start a new round of isotretinoin treatment.
+Some patients may experience a recurrence within months or years after stopping the medication.
+These patients are advised to start a new round of isotretinoin treatment.

 Hidden Content